european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

 ### Hospitalisations

-- Czechia, Estonia, Greece, Ireland, Italy, Latvia, Malta, Netherlands, Slovakia
+- Czechia, Estonia, Greece, Hungary, Ireland, Italy, Latvia, Malta, Netherlands, Slovakia

 The Hub validates and evaluates hospitalisation forecasts against data collated by [Our World in